2cd/debian-museum/Readme.md

     armhf        armv7
     # In fact, just relying on `uname -m` cannot determine `feature = "+vfp3"` (armhf).
     # armv7l       $armv7
+    #
+    # armv8m is arm32, not arm64
+    armv8m       armv7
 )

 # On alpine, if dpkg is installed, it will output musl-linux-[xxx] (e.g., musl-linux-riscv64), not [xxx] (e.g., riscv64).